-Please note that the lock button will toggle between the above two settings.
+The lock button will toggle between the above two settings.

 Rear Door Security Lock

 Your vehicle is equipped with rear door security locks that help prevent passengers from opening the rear door of your vehicle from the inside.
 The lock is located on the rear edge of each rear door.